- J.D., Indiana University, 1999, cum laude, Indiana Law Journal

 In addition to his litigation experience, Mr. Cloutier operates as a general employment counselor to his clients and regularly advises and coaches human resource professionals and other business executives on how to comply with various human resources and employment laws.
-He counsels his clients and presents frequent training sessions on such crucial employment issues as harassment prevention and investigation, restrictive covenant, trade secret and non-compete situations, wage payment and overtime FLSA compliance, conducting effective workplace investigations, union avoidance and awareness, FMLA and time-off issues, reductions-in-force, labor disputes and general human resources strategies.
+He counsels his clients and presents frequent training sessions on such crucial employment issues as harassment prevention and investigation, independent contractor classification, restrictive covenant, trade secret and non-compete situations, wage payment and overtime FLSA compliance, conducting effective workplace investigations, union avoidance and awareness, FMLA and time-off issues, reductions-in-force, labor disputes and general human resources strategies.

 Kevin regularly conducts internal investigations for his clients and often prepares employment agreements, non-disclosure and confidentiality agreements, employee handbooks and human resources policies.
 Finally, he counsels clients on the employment-related aspects of mergers, acquisitions, and other corporate transactions.